stephen-fox/rust-windows-library-forwarding-example/README.md

   to `targetlib_orig.dll`)
 - `evil` - A library that will pretend to be `targetlib` via library forwarding.
-Library forwarding is enabled at compile time using the `build.rs` script which configures the compiler to use the `test.def` file.
+Library forwarding is enabled at compile time using the `build.rs` script which configures the compiler to use `targetlib.def`.
   Writes a silly message to the process' stderr when loaded (also produces a file named `targetlib.dll`)
 - `app` - The application we want to load our `evil` library into.
   Calls targetlib's `add` function and writes the result to stdout